-Formal notice of meeting need not be given to a Member church that executes a waiver of notice, either before or after the meeting.
+Formal notice of meeting need not be given to a Member representative who executes a waiver of notice on behalf of the Member, either before or after the meeting.
 Waiver of notice may be written or electronic.
-If written, the waiver must be executed by the Member’s authorized agent by signing such waiver or causing his signature to be affixed to such waiver by any reasonable means, including but not limited, to facsimile signature.
-If electronic, the transmission of the waiver must be sent by electronic mail and set forth, or be submitted with, information from which it can be reasonably determined that the transmission was authorized by the Member.
-The attendance of any participating Member at a meeting, in person or by proxy, without protesting prior to the conclusion of the meeting, the lack of notice of such meeting shall constitute a waiver of notice.
+If written, the waiver must be executed by the Member representative by signing such waiver or causing his signature to be affixed to such waiver by any reasonable means, including but not limited, to facsimile signature.
+If electronic, the transmission of the waiver must be sent by electronic mail and set forth, or be submitted with, information from which it can be reasonably determined that the transmission was authorized by the Member representative.
+The attendance of any participating Member, via its representative, at a meeting, in person or by proxy, without protesting prior to the conclusion of the meeting, the lack of notice of such meeting shall constitute a waiver of notice.

 Section 7.
 Quorum of Members.

 The presence in person of a majority of the Member churches with appointed representatives shall constitute a quorum for the transaction of business at any regular or special meeting of the Membership.
-A majority of the Members present at a meeting, whether or not a quorum is present, may adjourn any Members' meeting to another time and place.
-Formal notice of the adjourned meeting shall be given to Members who were absent at the time of adjournment.
+A majority of the Members present at a meeting via their representatives, whether or not a quorum is present, may adjourn any Members' meeting to another time and place.
+Formal notice of the adjourned meeting shall be given to Member representativeswho were absent at the time of adjournment.

 Section 8.
 Action by the Member Churches.

-Each Member church shall be entitled to one vote on each matter properly submitted to the Members for action at any meeting of the Members, whether such vote is given in person or by proxy duly appointed by instrument in writing giving a clear specification of a vote, which is signed by such Member.
-A voting Member may also authorize a proxy by electronic mail, provided that any such authorization shall set forth information from which it can be reasonably determined that such authorization by electronic mail is valid.
+Each Member church shall be entitled to one vote on each matter properly submitted to the Members for action at any meeting of the Members, whether such vote is given in person or by proxy duly appointed by instrument in writing giving a clear specification of a vote, which is signed by such Member’s representative.
+A voting Member representative may also authorize a proxy by electronic mail, provided that any such authorization shall set forth information from which it can be reasonably determined that such authorization by electronic mail is valid.
 No proxy shall be valid after the expiration of eleven (11) months from the date thereof unless otherwise provided in the proxy.
-The vote for Directors and, upon demand of any Member, the vote upon any question before the meeting, shall be by ballot.
-All questions shall be decided by a majority vote of the voting Members present, in person or by proxy, which vote shall be at the act of the full Membership except as may be otherwise specifically provided by law or by these Bylaws.
+The vote for Directors and, upon demand of any Member representative, the vote upon any question before the meeting, shall be by ballot.
+All questions shall be decided by a majority vote of the voting Members present, via their representatives, in person or by proxy, which vote shall be at the act of the full Membership except as may be otherwise specifically provided by law or by these Bylaws.

-Any action required or permitted to be taken at a meeting of the Members may be taken without a meeting if all the Members entitled to vote thereon consent in writing to the adoption of a resolution setting forth and authorizing the action.
+Any action required or permitted to be taken at a meeting of the Members may be taken without a meeting if all the Members entitled to vote thereon, via their representatives, consent in writing to the adoption of a resolution setting forth and authorizing the action.
 Such consent may be written or electronic.
-If written, the consent must be executed by the Member’s authorized agent by signing such consent or causing his or her signature to be affixed to such consent by any reasonable means including, but not limited to, facsimile signature.
-If electronic, the transmission of the consent must be sent by electronic mail and set forth, or be submitted with, information from which it can be reasonably determined that the transmission was authorized by the Member.
+If written, the consent must be executed by the Member’s representative by signing such consent or causing his or her signature to be affixed to such consent by any reasonable means including, but not limited to, facsimile signature.
+If electronic, the transmission of the consent must be sent by electronic mail and set forth, or be submitted with, information from which it can be reasonably determined that the transmission was authorized by the Member’s representative.
 The resolution and written consent thereto by the Members shall be signed by all the Members entitled to vote thereon and shall be filed with the minutes of the proceedings of the Members.

 Section 9.
 Addition and Termination of Membership.